 This post should give you an idea of where popular San Diego vacation neighborhoods are and which types of travelers choose them.
 This list is from south to north.

 Located south of downtown, Coronado is famous for its stunning beaches, regarded as some of the best in the nation.
-Coronado works for travelers who would like a beach vacation, to mostly explore downtown attractions and Balboa Park/San Diego Zoo, with a day trip to La Jolla or North County (LEGOLAND and San Diego Zoo Safari Park) mixed in.
+Coronado works for travelers who would like a beach vacation, to mostly explore downtown attractions and Balboa Park/San Diego Zoo, with a day trip to La Jolla or North County (LEGOLAND California and San Diego Zoo Safari Park) mixed in.

 - Travelers who prefer Hotel Del Coronado, our best beachfront resort.